-The 2017 Epic course will be primarily the same course as prior years, with minor realigning around the event village location, the format will consist of one 50km loop which is ridden once for the Shorty competitors twice for 100km entries and three times for the 100 Mile entries.
+The 2018 Epic course will be the same course as last year, the format will consist of one 50km loop which is ridden once for the Shorty competitors twice for 100km entries and three times for the 100 Mile entries.
 The 30km Miner race is completed over two laps of the the novice course with Spring Gully reservoir included.
 15km race includes two 7.5km laps of the novice loop.

 Spring Gully Reservoir is owned and operated by Coliban Water and is one of the oldest dams in the Bendigo region and one of the ten oldest dams in Australia.
 It supplies recycled water for public gardens, recreation reserves and irrigation in the Bendigo area.
 Water is supplied by a pipeline from the Bendigo Water Reclamation Plant in Epsom where Bendigo's wastewater is treated for reuse.

 Access to the Spring Gully Reservoir site is restricted and only provided for limited permitted events.
 Outside of these events it is closed to the public.
 No spectators will be permitted into the reservoir site.
 Only riders entered in the event will be allowed through the check point

 The 15km Novice entry riders will not be entering the Spring Gully Reservoir, instead they will be staying on the on the great green loop area, doing two 7.5km laps.